GioSilva/Project1---Hangman/readme.md

 PSEUDOCODE

-Click on Start button selects a random word from the Words array,
+Click on Start button (or refreshing the page) selects a random word from the Words array,

 Random word is transformed into an array of letters using .split